 PART VIII - MISCELLANEOUS

+- 49. Regulations.

-- 49. Regulations and extension of application of the Act. - 50.
-Application to works made before commencement of Act. - 51.
-Abrogation of common law rights. - 52.
-Repeal of Cap.
+- 50. Application to works made before commencement of Act.

+- 51. Abrogation of common law rights.

+- 52. Repeal of Cap.
 130 and savings.

-SCHEDULE

-PROVISIONS AS TO THE CONDUCT OF BUSINESS AND AFFAIRS OF THE BOARD
+FIRST SCHEDULE - PROVISIONS AS TO THE CONDUCT OF BUSINESS AND AFFAIRS OF THE BOARD